hdevtools/hdevtools/README.md

     $ hdevtools check -g '-hide-package transformers' Foo.hs

+In general, you will need to pass to `hdevtools` the same GHC options that you would pass to GHCi.

+For projects with custom build systems, you can prevent `hdevtools` from detecting a global `stack.yaml` configuration with the argument `--nostack`.

+#### Specifying GHC Options in Vim ####

 The Vim plugins allow setting GHC options in the `g:hdevtools_options` variable.
 For example, for the above project, put the following in your `.vimrc`:

     let g:hdevtools_options = '-g -isrc -g -Wall -g -hide-package -g transformers'

-In general, you will need to pass to `hdevtools` the same GHC options that you would pass to GHCi.
+#### Specifying GHC Options with `.hdevtoolsrc` ####

+If an `.hdevtoolsrc` file is present, then `hdevtools` will parse arguments from the `.hdevtoolsrc` file after arguments from the command line.

+For example, for the above project, the `.hdevtoolsrc` file would contain:

+    -g -isrc -g -Wall -g -hide-package -g transformers

+The `.hdevtoolsrc` file will be searched for in the target path and all parents of the target path, or, if the `hdevtools` command has no target, in `$PWD` and all parents of `$PWD`.

 Credits
 -------